 Stress makes everything worse.
 If you're going through a stressful time in your life, whether because of personal or financial problems, your entire body's health suffers.
 Many people fall into drug or alcohol use as an escape mechanism, turning it into the only way they can stop thinking about their problems.
 Soon, they simply can't go a day without using.

 If you've been addicted to drugs in the past, you're far more likely to become addicted again.
 Like a chronic illness, it never completely goes away, you just beat it into remission and work on keeping it there.

 Roughly half of those being treated for addiction also suffer from a form of mental illness, like depression or anxiety.
 The two feed into each other, and when diagnosed together, are known as co-occurring disorders.
-You can learn more about how we treat co-occurring disorders and other forms of addiction at Evergreen here.
+You can learn more about how we treat co-occurring disorders and other forms of addiction at Northpoint the Evergreen here.